Svehla/openapi-typed-express/docs/article.md

 ## Motivation

-The problem with express is that it does not solve HTTP REST-API runtime-validation, static types, and API documentation out of the box.
-So many programmers who use express create their own "wrapper" around the express and the project starts to be complex because there is not standard express backend approach.
-It's cool that you can bend express in a way your business logic wants to, but it creates higher complexity of the whole project for other programmers.
-So I think that there could be some small standard of documenting API directly in your codebase.
+The problem with Express is that it does not solve HTTP REST-API runtime-validation, static types, and API documentation out of the box.
+So many programmers who use Express create their own "wrapper" around the Express and the project starts to be complex because there is not a standard Express backend approach.
+It's cool that you can bend Express in a way your business logic wants it to, but it makes the complexity of the whole project higher for other programmers.
+So I think that there should be a small standard of documenting API directly in your codebase.

 I tried to look for another library in the current `npm` ecosystem that could satisfy our needs.

-- 1. Define one SSOT (single source of truth) which do
+- 1. To define one SSOT (single source of truth) which would do
   - 1. runtime schema validations
   - 2. Typescript static time validations
   - 3. Generating of documentation